LeStegii/server-software/java/MODS.md

 # Minecraft Java Mods software.
-This list contains Minecraft Java proxy server software.
+This list contains Minecraft Java mods server software.

 If you're looking for a way to use both **plugins and mods**, checkout [this list](/java/MODS+PLUGINS.md).